Flooger25/DnD_Wiki/Characters/oric_valdes.md

 In 1312, Oric is crowned Duke of Ebrihan, after many years of working for and with the nobles of the region.
 He promises a bright future for Ebrihan by claiming that he will build the region into a regional superpower that cannot go unnoticed by others.

-Scarred, but impressed, by the natural existence of the great dragon Miirakail, Oric desires to recreate that power by biologically and magically forming his own predator.
+Scarred, but impressed, by the natural existence of the great dragon [Miirakail](miirakail.md), Oric desires to recreate that power by biologically and magically forming his own predator.
 In 1318 he secretly forms a laboratory under the ruins of Kisirith, and secretly funded with the aid of the Raven's and Ebrihan's treasury.
-The following year, the vile creature Reigith the Deformed is born into creation.
+The following year, the vile creature [Reigith the Deformed](TODO) was born into creation.

 For the following 7 years, Oric plots to usurp the king and take over the Dominion, thus fulfilling the punishment deserved for invading and destroying the Dominion's own people, those in Ebrihan.
 He takes advantage of his anonymous political tie with the Ravens to slowly indoctrinate and take over the very skilled black knights of Ebrihan.
 They soon act as eyes and ears on the ground for the Ravens, and Duke Oric.